The Best Shaman Spec in Dragonflight

 There are plenty of passive boosts to your skills that suit leveling by yourself, too.
 A good example of this is Call of Thunder, which helps to boost your Lightning Bolt, Chain Lightning, and Storm Elemental.

 Another key talent that’s helpful for leveling is Primordial Fury.
-Primordial Fury ensures that any critical strikes with healing hit for 250% rather than 200%, giving the spec more survivability overall.
+Primordial Fury ensures that any critical strikes with healing hit for 250% rather than 200%, giving the spec more survivability and damage potential overall.

 Elemental Shamans can also summon Fire Elementals, which are hugely helpful while leveling.
 These Elementals stay with you and fight for 30 seconds, all while boosting the damage of Flame Shock by 33% and making new Flame Shocks stay on a target for 100% longer.